MFahad11/calo-assessment/README.md

 # Calo-Assessment
 A simple backend and frontend service scheduling and managing jobs that retrieve random Unsplash images from the food category.
 This API supports creating, tracking, and retrieving job results with delayed execution.
-Got it!
-Here's the next section for the README to guide project initiation for both the server and client:

 ---
 ## Project Setup

 ### Server Setup